 It’s not every week you get to take part in such an iconic Melbourne event.
 Jump online and check out the route you’ll be taking to help build the excitement.

-The 50km ride includes a unique trip over the Westgate Bridge which may seem daunting, but there’s nothing to fear!
-It’s just a short climb on fully closed roads to unlock stunning views of Melbourne.
+The 20km, 50km and 100km ride all include a unique experience of riding over the Westgate Bridge, which may seem daunting, but there’s nothing to fear!
+It’s just a short climb on a fully closed road to unlock stunning views of Melbourne.

-Now’s also a good time to finalise your kit for the big day and go for a ride in the clothes you intend to wear, so you don’t stumble across any surprises on event day.
+Now’s also a good time to finalise your kit for the big day and go for a ride in the clothes you intend to wear, carrying everything you will carry on event day, so you don’t stumble across any surprises.